-526 Beacon Street was designed by Walker and Kimball, architects, and built by Connery & Wentworth, masons and builders, in 1895-1896 for Dr. Oliver Fairfield Wadsworth and his wife, Mary Chapman (Goodwin) Wadsworth.
-They previously had lived at 393 Boylston.
-He is shown as the owner of 526 Beacon on the final building inspection report, dated July 9, 1896.
+526 Beacon Street was designed by Walker and Kimball, architects, and built in 1895-1896 by Connery & Wentworth, masons and builders, for Dr. Oliver Fairfield Wadsworth and his wife, Mary Chapman (Goodwin) Wadsworth.
+He is shown as the owner on the final building inspection report, dated July 9, 1896.

 Blueprints for 526 Beacon — including floor plans and front and rear elevations — are bound with the final building inspection report in the collection of the Boston Public Library’s Arts Department (volume 77, page 61).

 A comparison of the front elevation filed with the final building inspection report and photographs from later dates indicates that the upper stories either were not built as originally designed or were significantly remodeled sometime prior to 1942.
 The Building Department’s records do not include an application for any such remodeling.

 Oliver Wadsworth purchased the land for 526 Beacon on April 28, 1893, from Dr. James Read Chadwick, a physician who lived at 270 Clarendon.
-He had purchased the land on June 2, 1887, from the Boston and Roxbury Mill Corporation.
+James Chadwick had purchased the land on June 2, 1887, from the Boston and Roxbury Mill Corporation.

 Oliver Wadsworth was an ophthalmologist and also maintained his medical office at 526 Beacon.
 He was one of the founders of the Boston Medical Library Association in 1875, and in 1884, he joined with Hasket Derby and Benjamin Joy Jeffries, also ophthalmologists, in forming the New England Ophthalmological Society.